OSC/bc_osc_abaqus/README.md

 * Documentation, website content, and logo is licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/)
 * Code is licensed under MIT (see LICENSE.txt)
-* The trademarks, trade names, service marks, logos and other distinctive signs of Dassault Systèmes which are used in the app are protected by French, European and other applicable legislations.
+* Abaqus, the 3DS logo, SIMULIA, CATIA, and Unified FEA are trademarks or registered trademarks of Dassault Systèmes or its subsidiaries in the United States and/or other countries.